giacomelli/GeneticSharp/README.md

 GeneticSharp is a fast, extensible, multi-platform and multithreading C# Genetic Algorithm library that simplifies the development of applications using Genetic Algorithms (GAs).

-Can be used in any kind of .NET Core and .NET Framework apps, like ASP .NET MVC, ASP .NET Core, Web Forms, UWP, Windows Forms, GTK#, Xamarin and Unity3D applications.
+Can be used in any kind of .NET Core and .NET Framework apps, like ASP .NET MVC, ASP .NET Core, Web Forms, UWP, Windows Forms, GTK#, Xamarin and Unity3D games.

 --------